-The following materials are divided into fourteen (14) sections, and most of the content was significantly revised and supplemented in November 2018.
-Therefore, the reader should consider all of the content in this Section to be new since that date.
-Highlighted text indicates revisions made subsequent to the publishing of these revised Standards.
+The content of this Standard was significantly revised and supplemented in November 2018.
+Therefore, the reader should consider all of the content to be new since that date.
+Highlighted text within the body of the Division and its Parts indicates revisions made subsequent to the publishing of these revised Standards.